bernedom/SI/README.md

 ### SI Base units

 For each Unit the available literals are the implemented ratios prefixed with an underscore. i.e. `_mm`. `_km`.
 Generally the ratios follow [metric prefixes of the internation system of units](https://en.wikipedia.org/wiki/Metric_prefix)
-The typedefs are prefixed (or in rare cases interfixed) with the standard metrix prefixes. i.e. `meter_t, milli_meter_t, kilo_meter_t`.
+The typedefs are prefixed (or in rare cases interfixed) with the standard metric prefixes. i.e. `meter_t, milli_meter_t, kilo_meter_t`.
 The prefix or interfix is marked with an `*` in the tables below.

 | Unit                        | Dimension Symbol | Unit Symbol | implemented ratios                                  | unit typedefs                     |
 | --------------------------- | ---------------- | ----------- | --------------------------------------------------- | --------------------------------- |